nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 ##### Based on a Metadata

-The retention period will start based on a defined metadata, once you apply the retention rule to the document.
+The starting date of the retention period is based on the value of a specific document property when you apply the retention rule to the document.

 This retention type is useful when the retention period depends on a past and external event.
-It can also be used for migration purpose (moving from a legacy records management system to Nuxeo).
+It can typically be used when migration documents from a legacy records management system to Nuxeo.

 **Example:** If I apply a retention rule to a document on March 15th, 2020 with the metadata "publication date", a retention period of 2 years, and the "publication date" is September 15th, 2019, then the retention will expire on September 15th, 2021.